likuner/lkyl/packages/create-react-template/README.md

-# PubSub
+# create-react-template

-A lib for publish-subscribe design pattern.
+🚀 A cli to create react template.